skissane/pdos/readme.txt

 INTRODUCTION
 ------------

-PDOS currently comes in some quite different flavors, in two broad categories (3 mainframe systems, 3 PC systems):
+PDOS currently comes in quite a variety of flavors:

 Mainframe:

+1. z/PDOS - runs on an IBM mainframe (z/Arch), nominally
+in AMODE 64, but (via the use of page tables) effectively AMODE 32, giving a normal 32-bit environment for MVS programs that would otherwise run as AMODE 31.

-1. PDOS/390 - runs on an IBM mainframe (S/390 architecture).
+2. PDOS/390 - runs on an IBM mainframe (S/390 architecture).
 Predominantly designed to be compatible with a subset of the 31-bit MVS interface, so it can run programs as AMODE 31, RMODE ANY.
 Also intended to support Posix interface.

-2. PDOS/370 - runs on an IBM mainframe (S/370 architecture).
+3. PDOS/370 - runs on an IBM mainframe (S/370 architecture).
 Predominantly designed to be compatible with a subset of the 24-bit MVS interface, so that it can run programs as RMODE 24, AMODE 24.

-3. PDOS/380 - runs on Hercules/380 (S/380 architecture).
+4. PDOS/380 - runs on Hercules/380 (S/380 architecture).
 Predominantly designed to be compatible with a subset of the MVS/380 interface, so that it can run programs as AMODE 32 (not just 31), RMODE ANY.